-The Finnish Food Authority publishes open study data on the quality of grain on its analytics portal
+The Finnish Food Authority’s analytics portal contains open research data on the quality of grain.

 You can view data by means of maps: at a glance, you can see the grain quality data for the entire area of Finland.
 You can personally choose the year, grain type and variety whose results you want to examine.

 How did the quality of grain change as a consequence of the hot, dry summer?
 How about wet, cold summers?
 And where in Finland was the impact greatest?
 The Finnish Food Authority publishes study data produced by its laboratory on the analytics portal, and the data is open to everybody.

 The quality of grain is of particular interest to farmers and companies that use grain, along with the food and animal feed industry.
 The quality of the harvest has a major impact on farmers’ finances and whether the grain can be used for animal feed or for human consumption.
 The material is utilised to monitor the quality and safety of grain, as well as for data searches, EU reporting and other studies.

 The grain quality results are based on the Finnish Food Authority’s grain harvest quality and safety monitoring, which has taken place since 1966.
 The material consists of samples sent by farms, background information on the samples and the Finnish Food Authority’s analysis results.
 The results represent farm-level data on practical cultivated land.